oushujun/LTR_FINDER_parallel/README.md

 ### Installation: No need.
 Just download and run.

-	Usage: perl LTR_FINDER_parallel -seq [file] -size [int] -threads [int]
+	Usage: perl LTR_FINDER_parallel -seq [file] -size [int] -overlap [int] -threads [int]
 	Options:
 		-seq    [file]  Specify the sequence file.
 		-size   [int]   Specify the size you want to split the genome sequence.
 				Please make it large enough to avoid spliting too many LTR elements.
 Default 5000000 (bp).
-		-time   [int]   Specify the maximum time to run a subregion (a thread).
+		-overlap        [int]   Specify the overlapping size for each split piece.
+Default 100000 (bp) -time   [int]   Specify the maximum time to run a subregion (a thread).
 				This helps to skip simple repeat regions that take a substantial of time to run.
-Default: 1500 (seconds).
+Default: 120 (seconds).
-				Suggestion: 300 for -size 1000000.
 				Increase -time when -size increased.
 		-try1   [0|1]   If a region requires more time than the specified -time (timeout), decide:
 					0, discard the entire region.
 					1, further split to 50 Kb regions to salvage LTR candidates (default);